ykdai/BasicPBC/README.md

     ```bash
     python inference_line_frames.py --path dataset/test/smoke_explosion/  --seg_type trappedball
     ```
+- `--skip_seg` can help your skip the segmentation part.
+You can use it when `seg` already exists.
+- `--keep_line` will generate another folder named `[your_clip]_keepline` which merges the original line in the `line` folder with the colorized output.
+This config is mainly for the line drawn not by the binary pen.
+- `--raft_res` can change the resolution for the optical flow estimation (default is 640).
+We notice that sometimes the performance is bad due to he wrong optical flow estimation.
+Thus, if the performance is not satisfied on your case, you can change this to 640 to have a try by using `--raft_res 640`.
 - `--use_light_model` will use the light-weighted model for inference.
 Add this if working on low memory GPU.
 Notice that this argument may produce poorer results than the base model.
 - `--multi_clip` is used if you would like to inference on many clips at the same time.
 Put all clips within a single folder under `dataset/test/`, e.g.:
     ```